geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 Yeah, download the demo of IDA and try it,

 ##### **Geohot** [[00:19:00](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1140)]
 because we want this to be a full like environment to see this.
-Like I'm looking at this, I'm looking at just the test gem right now.
+Like I'm looking at this, I'm looking at just the test GEMM right now.
 And it's amazing how it never uses the dual ALU.
 Like they're all just single FMAC.
 Why?

 ##### **Geohot** [[00:19:17](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1157)]
 Oh.
 Yeah, but.
 No, it's good.